-Directors of the Company do not receive compensation for services provided as a director.
-The Company also does not pay compensation for committee participation or special assignments of the Board of Directors.
-However, the directors are eligible to receive periodic option grants under the Discretionary Option Grant Programs in effect under the Company's 1995 Stock Option/Stock Issuance Plan (the "1995 Plan").
+Directors of the Company do not receive fees for services provided as a director, but they are reimbursed for reasonable expenses incurred in attending Board or committee meetings.
+The Company also does not pay fees for committee participation or special assignments of the Board of Directors.
+However, the directors are eligible to receive periodic option grants under the Discretionary Option Grant Programs in effect under the Company's 1995 Stock Option/ Stock Issuance Plan (the "1995 Plan").
 Under the Discretionary Option Grant Program, all directors are eligible to receive option grants, when and as determined by the Board of Directors.
-Mr. Durbin, Dr. Hempstead, Dr. Lambeth and Dr. Smead each received option grants of 5,000 shares under the Discretionary Option Grant Program during the 2000 fiscal year.
+During the 2001 fiscal year, Mr. Durbin, Dr. Hempstead and Dr. Smead each received option grants of 5,000 shares, Dr. Lambeth received options grants totaling 20,000 shares and Mr. Farinsky received an option grant of 35,000 shares under the Discretionary Option Grant Program.